 Create a schedule of content

 Congratulations, you’ve now got a website up and running!
 Now you just need some content to fill it.
 Effective blogging means sticking to a schedule, and posting regularly.
 Your readers appreciate regular content, and it’s good for search engines (more on that soon).
 Try to stick to a realistic routine.
-Try committing to two blogs a week, and see how you get on.
+Also, try committing to two blogs a week, and see how you get on.
 Try to vary it between written articles, videos, and photos.
-Keep it interesting, and start to develop a unique tone of voice.
+Keep it interesting, and start to develop a unique tone of voice all for a successful blog.

 Promoting on Facebook